-Drink it (daily) plain, sparkling or with a slice of lemon or lime!
+Drink it plain, sparkling or with a slice of lemon or lime!
 Try making some tea.
 Drink it while it's hot or leave in the refrigerator to chill (Hello, Summer!)

 Don't add sugar.
-If you're used to it, try to gradually reduce the sugar amount, until you stop using it.
+If you're used to it, try to gradually reduce the amount of sugar, until you stop using it.